MrPrakash-2001/practice-postgresql/README.md

 - Grouped posts by `user_id`, `is_published`, and individual tags.
 - Used `HAVING` to filter aggregate groups.
 - Queried average word count using JSONB extraction.

+### ✅ Day 6 – Subqueries & EXISTS

+- Practiced scalar, row, and correlated subqueries.
+- Used `EXISTS` and `NOT EXISTS` to filter users with/without posts.
+- Compared `word_count` to global average using subqueries.
+- Combined `UNNEST` with subqueries to analyze tags from specific users.

 ---